dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VS.md

 ### Test search string

-- Run your application again with F5 and navigate back to the Movies Page
+* Run your application again with F5 and navigate back to the Movies Page
-- Append the query string to the end `?searchString=Wrinkle` (for example `http://localhost:5000/Movies?searchString=Wrinkle`)
+* Append the query string to the end `?searchString=[Film Title]` (for example: `http://localhost:5000/Movies?searchString=Wrinkle`)

 ![](images/searchString.PNG)